alfiosalanitri/hetzner-server-manager/README.md

 * `SECRET_ENCRYPTION_KEY`: Used to encrypt and decrypt Hetzner API tokens. 🔑

 > ⚠️ If you lose this key, previously saved projects will become inaccessible.

+* `SECRET_KEY`: Used for securely signing session cookies and other cryptographic operations.

+* `FLASK_DEBUG`: Enable or disable Flask debug mode.

 ---